Dabrafenib and trametinib

 If you are taking dabrafenib and trametinib after surgery to reduce the risk of melanoma coming back you have this treatment for up to 1 year.

-If the cancer is advanced you take this treatment for as long as it working for you and the side effects are not causing you problems.
+If the cancer is cannot be removed with surgery or is advanced, you take this treatment for as long as it is working for you and any side effects can be managed.
+Do not stop taking your treatment unless your doctor tells you to.

 Your doctor, nurse or pharmacist will discuss your treatment plan with you.

-Take the drugs on an empty stomach with a full glass of water.
+Take the drugs on an empty stomach.
 Do not eat for 2 hours before you take them.
-After taking them do not eat for 1 hour.
+After taking them, do not eat for 1 hour.

 They must be swallowed whole with a glass of water.
-They should not be chewed or crushed.
-Take them at the same time every day.
+They should not be chewed, broken, opened or crushed.
+Take them at the same times every day.

 Dabrafenib